King Djoser: Builder of Egypt’s First Pyramid

 Description of King Djoser statue:

 This statue is considered the oldest life-size statue known from Egyptian antiquity.
-It was discovered inside a small closed room, the so-called “serdab,” at the northeastern side of the Pyramid of King Djoser in Saqqara, the earliest monumental structure made of stone.
+It was discovered inside a small closed room, the so-called “serdab,” at the northeastern side of the Pyramid of Djoser King in Saqqara, the earliest monumental structure made of stone.

 This statue became the dwelling of the “ka” or protector spirit of the king, who is denoted seated on an elevated high-back throne.
 He could thus hear the prayers outside the tomb, smell the scent of incense and enjoy the offerings.